Skip to main content

 Old web games can still be played in 2024!

 I recently rediscovered a program I used to use a couple of years back when I was still in high school.
 We used to want to play games on our computers but of course, games would get removed from sites after a while or my school would find out about a site we played on cause one of our "less popular" classmates would narc on us and we'd lose our free time activities.
-That all changed when I found Flashpoint Infinity , probably the funest and most precious program I will always need on my computer.
+That all changed when I found Flashpoint Infinity , probably the funnest and most precious program I will always need on my computer.
 One of the great thing about this program is just how massive it's library actually is.
 Currently Flashpoint has archived and hosts 193,529 games in it's library, and that number keeps growing with every update.
-When you first get the program you have two options of download, you can download Flashpoint Infinity (like I did) which let's you choose and download games as you play them or if you're especially adventurous, you can download Flash...
+When you first get the program you have two options of download, you can download Flashpoint Infinity (like I did) which let's you choose and download games as you play them or if you're especially adventurous, you can download Flashpoint Ultima...